-When looking at the population growth in between the 2001 and 2011 Census in terms of the individual town and community councils within the County it can be seen that inter census growth was not experienced across all areas.
-Table 28 shows that the main towns which experienced the most growth during this period were; Monmouth and Chepstow.
-Usk as a Rural Secondary Settlement also experienced high levels of growth.
-Other community council areas who experienced higher growth include; Llantrisant, Tintern, Grosmont and Shirenewton.
+When looking at the population growth in between the 2011 and 2021 Census in terms of the individual town and wards within the County it can be seen that inter census growth was not experienced across all areas.
+Table 28 shows that the main town which experienced the most growth during this period was Monmouth.
+Wards which experienced higher growth include; Caerwent, Llanfoist Fawr, Portskewett and Rogiet.

-Table 28: Resident Population Monmouthshire Towns and Community Councils 2001 and 2011
+Table 28: Resident Population Monmouthshire Towns and Wards 2011 and 2021